5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 The circular Galata Tower dates back to the mid-13th century and owes its Romanesque architectural style to the Genoese traders who built it as a lookout.

 Over time, it was used as a fire-detection point and even a prison before being turned into a museum.
-Even though the Galata Tower is no longer the tallest building in Istanbul, it still has some of the most amazing panoramic views of the old city you will find.
+Even though the Galata Tower is no longer the tallest building in Istanbul, it still offers some of the most amazing panoramic views of the old city.
 If you visit during one of the daily calls to prayer, you can experience the priceless sensation of having a chorus of melodic voices envelop you from all sides.

 Dolmabahce Palace